apache/lucene-solr/README.txt

   more information).

 example/
-  A Self contained example Solr instance, complete with sample configuration, documents to index, and the Jetty Servlet container.
+  A self-contained example Solr instance, complete with a sample configuration, documents to index, and the Jetty Servlet container.
   Please see example/README.txt for information about running this example